GenericMappingTools/pygmt/doc/api/index.rst

 PyGMT provides access to GMT's datasets through the :mod:`pygmt.datasets` package.
-These functions will download the datasets automatically the first time they are used and store them in the GMT cache folder.
+These functions will download the datasets automatically the first time they are used and store them in the GMT's user data directory.

 .. autosummary::
     :toctree: generated